 very still during the ultrasound scan.
 You may be asked to take a breath and

-hold it for several seconds during the scanning.
-Testicular ultrasound takes
+hold it for several seconds during the scan.
+The test takes

 about 20 minutes.